palewire/storytracker/docs/archiving.rst

    :param bool verify: Verify that HTML is in the response's content-type header
    :param bool minify: Minify the HTML response to reduce its size
    :param bool extend_urls: Extend relative URLs discovered in the HTML response to be absolute
-   :param bool compress: Compress the HTML response using gzip
+   :param bool compress: Compress the HTML response using gzip if an ``output_dir`` is provided
    :param output_dir: Provide a directory for the archived data to be stored
    :type output_dir: str or None
-   :return: The content of the HTML response, unless an output directory is provided when it will return the path to the created file
+   :return: An :py:class:`ArchivedURL` object
-   :rtype: ``str``
+   :rtype: :py:class:`ArchivedURL`
    :raises ValueError: If the response is not verified as HTML

 Example usage: